sherlock-audit/2022-11-bullvbear/README.md

 The Bear will then be able to sell any NFT from a specific collection to the Bull before the expiration of the option.

-If the Bear doesn't sell a NFT before the expiration, the Bull will be able to withdraw the collateral he brought for this option and also the premium deposited by the Bear.
+If the Bear doesn’t send an NFT before expiration, the Bull will be able to withdraw the collateral he deposited and also the premium deposited by the Bear.

-Otherwise, if the Bear chose to sell a NFT to the Bull, the Bull will receive the NFT, and the Bear will receive his premium deposit and the collateral deposited by the Bull.
+Otherwise, if the Bear decides to sell a NFT to the Bull, he will get his premium deposit back, plus the collateral deposited by the Bull.
+In that case, the NFT will be taken from the Bear and sent to the Bull.

 ## User Methods